nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/01 - introduction.md

 ### What is syntax?

-* Syntax encompasses word order, and how different languages form different structures
+Syntax encompasses word order, and how different languages form different structures

-* Example of different word orders in different languages:
+Examples of different word orders in different languages:
 * English Subject-Verb-Object, e.g. Tom watches **TV**
 * Japanese SOV, e.g. Tom-san-wa **Terebi-o** Mimashita

-* Examples of the way different languages form questions:
+Examples of the way different languages form questions:
 * English questions involve movement, e.g. _What **is** he_  doing?\_
 * Japanese places 'ka' at the end
 * Spanish merely uses intonation

 ### What is semantics?

-* The study of word and sentence meaning
+The study of word and sentence meaning

-* BIG QUESTIONS: How are word meanings represented / expressed?
+BIG QUESTIONS: How are word meanings represented / expressed?
 How are word meanings combined to form sentence meanings?

 ### What is pragmatics